Islandora/migrate_islandora_csv/README.md

     method: process
 ```

 Now here's where things get interesting.
 We can look up other entities to populate entity reference fields.
 For example, all Repository Items have an entity reference field that holds a taxonomy term from the `islandora_models` vocabulary.
-All of our examples are images, so we'll look up the Image model in the vocabulary since it already exists (it gets made for you when you use claw-playbook).
+All of our examples are images, so we'll look up the Image model in the vocabulary since it already exists (it gets made for you when you use islandora-playbook).
 We use the `entity_lookup` process plugin to do this.
 ```yml
   field_model:
     plugin: entity_lookup